-- The minimum ratio of water safety supervisors to students at the swimming area and in the water is: - 2 supervisors for up to 10 students. - 1 supervisor must be a certified water safety supervisor. - 1 supervisor must be trained in waterfront emergency procedures, (water safety supervision certification is not required). - 2 water safety supervisors for 11 to 20 students. - 3 water safety supervisors for 21 to 30 students. - \circ The maximum number of students in the water at one time must not exceed 30.
+• The minimum ratio at the swimming area and in the water is:

+• 2 Teachers/Monitors for up to 10 students.

+- 1 Teacher/Montior must be a certified Water Safety Supervisor. - 1 Teacher/Monitor must be trained in waterfront emergency procedures, (water safety supervision certification is not required). - 2 Water Safety Supervisors for 11 to 20 students. - 3 Water Safety Supervisors for 21 to 30 students. - o The maximum number of students in the water at one time must not exceed 30.